 - Poles could be more durable

-The Coleman WeatherMaster 10-Person Tent has enough room to fit three queen-sized air beds, which might be a good option if you are looking for something more like a house to keep your group warm.
+The Coleman WeatherMaster 10-Person Tent has enough room to fit three queen-sized air beds, which might be a good option if you want something more like a house to keep your group warm.
 It has a WeatherTec system with patented welded floors and inverted seams to keep you dry if it rains.
 Also, the heavy-duty tent is easily set up with color-coded poles and continuous pole sleeves.